 Plug-in hybrid vehicles

-While plug-in hybrid vehicles don’t offer the same road tax savings as zero emissions cars, they can still help drivers save on road tax.
+While plug-in hybrid vehicles don’t offer the same road tax savings as zero tailpipe emissions cars, they can still help drivers save on road tax.

 To see how much you could save by driving a plug-in hybrid rather than a traditional petrol powered vehicle, check out our tax savings calculator.
 You’ll be able to quickly and easily work out how much you could save by switching to a plug-in hybrid car.